kercl/univie2google-calendar/README.md

 UNIVIE LECTURES TO GOOGLE-CALENDAR
 ==================================

+I discontinued developing this project, since I created a firefox and a chrome extension.

 A Web application for creating google calender events, using the google calendar API, and iCal calendars out of UniVie course numbers.
 Requirements: python2.x and all dependencies.